Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     products.

-2. Targeted promotions: Based on the gender and age group insights, the marketing team can create targeted promotions for each group to increase their engagement and sales on Black Friday.
+2. Targeted promotions: Based on the gender and age group insights, the the marketing team can create targeted promotions for each group to increase their engagement and sales on Black Friday.
 For example, they can offer promotions on products that are popular among males or females, or offer discounts to customers in lower age groups.